 Have You Heard of The Long Tail?

-One of the most startling revelations of keyword research deals with the Long Tail of Search.
+One of the most interesting revelations of keyword research deals with the Long Tail of Search.

 To understand the Long Tail of Search, let’s say that the top 10,000 keywords make up roughly 20% of the searches on the Internet.